zzelif/builder-round-devmatch/README.md

 **DevMatch** demonstrates a production-ready full-stack dating application built with modern technologies.
 It combines **robust authentication**, **real-time messaging**, **intuitive UI design**, and **scalable architecture** to create an engaging platform for developers to connect and collaborate.

-The modular structure, TypeScript type safety, and comprehensive use of industry-standard libraries make it an excellent foundation for further features such as advanced filtering, recommendation algorithms, verification systems, and in-app notifications.[^1]
+The modular structure, TypeScript type safety, and comprehensive use of industry-standard libraries make it an excellent foundation for further features such as advanced filtering, recommendation algorithms, verification systems, and in-app notifications.

 ---

 This README provides a comprehensive foundation for understanding, developing, and deploying the DevMatch application.
-For questions or contributions, refer to the repository structure and inline code documentation.[^1]
+For questions or contributions, refer to the repository structure and inline code documentation.
-<span style="display:none">[^2]</span>
+<span style="display:none"></span>

-<div align="center">⁂</div>

-[^1]: zzelif-builder-round-devmatch-8a5edab282632443-10.txt
-[^2]: WC-Launchpad-Builder-Round_Build-a-Dating-App.pdf